 Childs Hill: Time to buy in this well-located area on the up

-There is a huge amount of new development happening at the moment in Childs Hill and high-end apartment blocks are springing up throughout this relatively gritty area making regeneration the word on everyone’s lips.
+There is a huge amount of new development happening at the moment in Childs Hill, with many houses being redeveloped and high-end apartment blocks are springing up throughout this relatively gritty area making regeneration the word on everyone’s lips.

 All Saints’ CofE Primary School and Rimon Jewish Primary School are both small mixed gender faith schools with an Ofsted rating of Good.
-Talmud Torah Tiferes Shlomoh is a fee-paying boys’ Jewish secondary school, while Kisharon Day School is a fee-paying mixed-gender Jewish secondary school for children with special educational needs.
-Both are rated Good by Ofsted.
+Childs Hill Primary School also has a ‘Good’ Ofsted rating.
+Talmud Torah Tiferes Shlomoh is a fee-paying Jewish school for boys age 3 to 15, while Kisharon Day School is a fee-paying, mixed-gender, Jewish secondary school for children with special educational needs.

 Childs Hill is situated in Zone 3.
 The nearest London Underground station is Golders Green, which is served by the Northern line.
 Brent Cross, also on the Northern line, is fairly nearby, while Cricklewood train station is the nearest rail connection.
 There are a number of bus routes running along the main artery of Finchley Road towards other areas in north London and into central London.